aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to OTT on Android via Java" h2="Convert TEX to OTT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert TEX to OTT arises when you want to integrate the feature of text to OTT conversion in your mobile applications.
+OTT is a format that is widely used for creating documents that are compatible with OpenOffice, LibreOffice, and other office suites.

+<h2>How Aspose.Total helps for tex to ott conversion</h2>

-You can integrate TEX to OTT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert TEX file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to OTT.
+Aspose.Total for Android Java is a package that provides two APIs to help you integrate the feature of TEX to OTT conversion in your mobile applications.
+The first API is Aspose.PDF for Android via Java, which helps you convert TEX file to DOC.
+The second API is Aspose.Words for Android Java, which helps you render DOC to OTT.
+This way, you can easily integrate the feature of TEX to OTT conversion in your mobile applications.

+To use Aspose.Total for Android Java, you need to download the package and add it to your project.
+After that, you can use the APIs provided by the package to convert TEX to OTT.
+The APIs are easy to use and provide a simple and efficient way to integrate the feature of TEX to OTT conversion in your mobile applications.
+Moreover, the APIs are highly reliable and provide accurate results.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}